FIND A STORE BY STATE

 Yes, the flu vaccine and the covid-19 vaccine can both be given on the same day.

-Your Ramsay Pharmacist can vaccinate under the National Immunisation Program (a service fee applies).
+Your Ramsay Pharmacist can vaccinate under the National Immunisation Program free of charge (fully government funded).

 Terms and Conditions: